-Zhu Han 韩竹 (S’01–M’04-SM’09-F’14) received the B.S. degree in electronic engineering from Tsinghua University, in 1997, and the M.S. and Ph.D. degrees in electrical and computer engineering from the University of Maryland, College Park, in 1999 and 2003, respectively.
+Zhu Han received the B.S. degree in electronic engineering from Tsinghua University, in 1997, and the M.S. and Ph.D. degrees in electrical engineering from the University of Maryland, College Park, in 1999 and 2003, respectively.
 From 2000 to 2002, he was an R&D Engineer of JDSU, Germantown, Maryland.
 From 2003 to 2006, he was a Research Associate at the University of Maryland.
-From 2006 to 2008, he was an assistant professor at Boise State University, Idaho.
-Currently, he is a John and Rebecca Moores Professor in the Electrical and Computer Engineering Department as well as in the Computer Science Department at the University of Houston, Texas.
-His research interests include wireless resource allocation and management, wireless communications and networking, game theory, big data analysis, security, and smart grid.
-Dr. Han received an NSF Career Award in 2010, the Fred W. Ellersick Prize of the IEEE Communication Society in 2011, the EURASIP Best Paper Award for the Journal on Advances in Signal Processing in 2015, IEEE Leonard G. Abraham Prize in the field of Communications Systems (best paper award in IEEE JSAC) in 2016, and several best paper awards in IEEE conferences.
-Dr. Han was an IEEE Communications Society Distinguished Lecturer from 2015-2018, AAAS fellow since 2019 and ACM distinguished Member since 2019.
-Dr. Han is 1% highly cited researcher since 2017 according to Web of Science.
-Dr. Han is also the winner of 2021 IEEE Kiyo Tomiyasu Award, for outstanding early to mid-career contributions to technologies holding the promise of innovative applications, with the following citation: ``for contributions to game theory and distributed management of autonomous communication networks."
+From 2006 to 2008, he was an assistant professor in Boise State University, Idaho.
+Currently, he is a John and Rebecca Moores Professor in Electrical and Computer Engineering Department as well as Computer Science Department at University of Houston, Texas.
+His research interests include security, wireless resource allocation and management, wireless communication and networking, game theory, and wireless multimedia.
+Dr. Han is an NSF CAREER award recipient 2010.
+Dr. Han has several IEEE conference best paper awards, and winner of 2011 IEEE Fred W. Ellersick Prize, 2015 EURASIP Best Paper Award for the Journal on Advances in Signal Processing and 2016 IEEE Leonard G. Abraham Prize in the field of Communication Systems (Best Paper Award for IEEE Journal on Selected Areas on Communications).
+Dr. Han is the winner 2021 IEEE Kiyo Tomiyasu Award.
+He has been IEEE fellow since 2014, AAAS fellow since 2020 and IEEE Distinguished Lecturer from 2015 to 2018.
+Dr. Han is 1% highly cited researcher according to Web of Science since 2017.

 Ching-Yung Lin, ProfessorIEEE Fellow, IBM Chief Scientist, Graph Computing, IBM Distinguished Researcher